nla-group/classix/docs/source/comparison.rst

 2.2 Varying cluster sizes of 5 and 20
 ~~~~~~~~~~~~~~~~~~~~~~

 We show how to run test for cluster size of 5 and 20 with increasing data size, which aims to evalute the clustering algorithmic performance with varying clusters as well as data sizes.
-For test code, we refer to `classix/exp/revision/size_revision1.ipynb <https://github.com/nla-group/classix/blob/master/exp/revision/size_revision1.ipynb>`_ and `classix/exp/revision/size_revision2.ipynb <https://github.com/nla-group/classix/blob/master/exp/revision/size_revision2.ipynb>`_ for the code script and associated results.
+For test code, we refer to `classix/exp/revision/size_revision1.ipynb <https://github.com/nla-group/classix/blob/master/exp/revision/size_revision1.ipynb>`_ and `classix/exp/revision/size_revision2.ipynb <https://github.com/nla-group/classix/blob/master/exp/revision/size_revision2.ipynb>`_ for the code scripts and associated results.

 .. code:: python